mjoppich/igem_munich_2018/docs/userguide.rst

 -------
 To check what your sequencing files truly consist of you need a reference against which the reads will be mapped.

 That reference might be a possible contamination, such as *E. Coli*, or a targeted known genome of what you intended to sequence.
-Of course you can also use shorter sequences instead of a whole genome as a reference.
+Of course, you can also use shorter sequences instead of a whole genome as a reference.
 For details on possible technical limitations, please see `GraphMap <https://github.com/isovic/graphmap>`_ and https://www.nature.com/articles/ncomms11307.

 Mapping is possible against RNA as well as against DNA sequences, as long as they are in the FastA Format.
 You can find sequences for example on NCBI https://www.ncbi.nlm.nih.gov/genome/?term=.

 Click on *Choose Reference* to choose your reference files.
-You can selected as many files as you wish.
+You can select as many files as you wish.
 These files will still be present after you used *Reset*, but are deleted when you close the application.

 If you work with certain references repeatedly they can also be saved in the app so that they are available every time even after you closed *sequ-into*.
 For this, choose the reference via *Save Contaminants*.
 Your own references can always be deleted from *sequ-into* later on, just click the trash can to do so.